slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Paulo Coelho*
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*
+> *"The day you decide to do it is your lucky day."
+-- Japanese proverb*

 - threats x vulnerabilities = risk
 - random é a bruxaria - proporçoes random - patterns. everything is a pattern. no pattern is random